 NOTE 4: This parameter is applicable only in case of start of interception for an already established IMS session.

-NOTE 5: pANI-header-info is made up of optional elements extracted from the PANI header in some SIP messages associated with the target (ie PANI headers related to non-target parties must not be extracted).
+NOTE 5: pANI-header-info is made up of optional elements extracted from the PANI header in some SIP messages associated with the target (i.e., PANI headers related to non-target parties must not be extracted).
 The mediation functions have to parse the SIP messages and copy the type of access and location information described in Annexes B3 and B9.
 The raw sip messages shall be sent to the LEMF, included the PANI header that has been presented.